Taichi-Kamei/ENPH353_Controller/report/ENPH353_Final_Report.typ

 This technique was used in "Post_Crosswalk" and "Post_Roundabout" states.
 \
 === Roundabout
+Difficulties we encountered other than the truck detection were to make the robot turn left at the entrance and at the exit\

+To make the robot turn left at the entrance of the roundabout, we made the robot turn left at the exit of "Truck" state before entering the "Roundabout" state. \
+\
 #figure(
-    image("images/pre_truck_detection.png",width: 70%),
-    caption: [Pre-truck detection state]
-)

-Difficulties we encountered other than the truck detection were to make the robot turn left at the entrance, and to make the robot swerve at the exit of the roundabout for 4th clue detection.\

-To make the robot turn left at the entrance of the roundabout, we made a "Pre_Truck" state which will transition to the truck state when there is a wide and flat bounding rectangle at the top
+    image("images/roundabout_4thclue.png",width: 40%),
+    caption: [Using 4th clue board contour area as transition condition] )
+At the exit of the roundabout, the robot could turn left most of the time because we made the P-control favor left turning with center-lane shift.
+However, there was a decent chance of failing the turn, so we created a "Post_Roundabout" state which turns left for a short time after entering this state.
+The transition condition from "Roundabout" state to this state is the contour area of the 4th clue board exceeding threshold area.

 === Off-Road Section
+The strategy for this section was:\
+\
+1. Position the robot perpendicular to the pink tape using edge
 #figure(
   grid(columns:2,

   image("images/tape_pink_raw.png", width: 100%, height: 4cm, fit: "contain"),
   image("images/tape_edge.png", width: 100%, height: 4cm, fit: "contain"),
   ),
-  caption: [Perpendicular to the tape]
+  caption: [Positioning robot perpendicular to the pink tape] )
-  )

-wawawa
+2. Move straight for some period
+3. Turn 90 degrees left
+4. Move straight and go over the hill
+5. Home at the pink tape next to the tunnel with PID
 #figure(
-    image("images/tape_home_better.png",width: 40%),
+    image("images/tape_home_better.png",width: 30%),
     caption: [Homing at the pink tape]
 )
+6. Move straight until pink contour area is above threshold
+7. Position the robot perpendicular to the tape.
 #figure(
-    image("images/2nd_pink_align.png",width: 70%),
+    image("images/2nd_pink_align.png",width: 50%),
-    caption: [Perpendicular to the tape]
+    caption: [Positioning perpendicular to the pink tape] )
-)
+\

 === Mountain